 As seen in Figure 7-6, the control rule will work by allowing combined flow from Elizabeth to discharge to the JMEUC's system at 55 mgd during the onset of a wet weather event, prior to JMEUC's separate sewer system rainfall response reaching the downstream end of their system.
 As the separate sewer system's wet weather response nears the TAPS discharge point, TAPS flow will be maintained at 55 mgd until hydraulic conditions require that TAPS flow be throttled back to current levels.
+This will occur when flow depth at the Control Point reaches 5.1 feet.
+As depth increases from that level, pumping rate decreases linearly with depth until a depth of 5.5 feet is reached, at which point TAPS flow will be reduced to 36 mgd (the current maximum rate) and be maintained at this rate if depth continues to rise (which is considered unlikely, as decades of experience with TAPS pumping at 36 mgd has shown this rate to not be problematic).

 Figure 7-7 shows the TAPS discharge under the proposed Phase 1 RTC for the 9/28/2004 Typical Year event, along with the flow depth at the Control Point and Critical Node.
 Figure 7-7 illustrates how the RTC will maintain flow depth at the Critical Node during large wet weather events.
 Model results indicate that over the course of the Typical Year under Phase 1 conditions, the TAPS RTC can be expected to activate 3-4 times, depending on the magnitude of throttling of the TAPS influent gates, as discussed in Section 7.2.2.

-Installation and start-up of RTC hardware is expected to be complete by the Summer of 2021.
+Design of the Phase 1 Upgrade improvements is complete.
+Installation and start-up of RTC hardware is underway at the time of this report and is expected to be complete by the Autumn of 2021.
 Hardware will consist of three radar-type level sensors installed within the JMEUC's North Barrel along Pulaski Street.
-These level sensors are currently expected to be installed at the Control Point, Critical Node, and at point between the Control Point and Critical Node.
-In addition to the level sensors, two NEMA 4X control panels with radio/cellular communication capabilities will be installed at the TAPS and the JMEUC's WWTF to allow for monitoring and manual override of the RTC if necessary.
+Redundant sensors will be installed at the Control Point and a single sensor will be installed at the Critical Node.
+In addition to the level sensors, two remote telemetry units (RTUs), consisting of NEMA 4X control panels with radio/cellular communication capabilities, will be installed at the TAPS, the Control Point and the Critical Point.
+In addition , telemetry hardware with radio/cellular communication capabilities will be installed at the JMEUC's WWTF to allow for monitoring and manual override of the RTC if necessary.
 Communication between hardware will occur over a secure VPN tunnel.
 Once hardware is installed, system-wide testing of communications and level measurement will occur to ensure proper RTC performance.